f1u77y/web-media-controller/README.md

 - [Yandex.Music](https://music.yandex.ru)
 - [Yandex.Radio](https://radio.yandex.ru)

 Feel free to request support for any other music website or, even better, provide it yourself.
-Unfortunately, there is no documentation for developers, but I'll add it on request.
+See [this documentation](CONTRIBUTING.md) for learning the basic of writing a connector for a specific website.

 ## Distribution